 A traditional vaccine contains an antigen itself, such as a weakened or inactivated part of a virus.
 (Ex.
-1002, $\P\P$ 36.)
-But scientific advances long pre-dating the claimed priority date of the '600 patent enabled a new vaccine modality: nucleic acid vaccines, such as mRNA and DNA vaccines, which encode the antigen.
+1002, ¶36.)
+But scientific advances pre-dating the claimed priority date of the '127 patent enabled a new vaccine modality: nucleic acid vaccines, such as mRNA and DNA vaccines, which encode the antigen.

 Nucleic acid vaccines rely on the body's own cellular pathways to produce the encoded antigen (e.g., a viral protein).
 (Id., ¶¶37-41.)
-The immune system responds to this newly created antigen, thereby training for subsequent pathogen exposure.
+The immune system responds to this newly created antigen, training for subsequent pathogen exposure.
 Advantages of nucleic acid vaccines over "traditional" vaccines are well-documented, including: (1) improved safety by avoiding administration of live virus(es); (2) strong efficacy by "priming both [antibody ('B cell')] and T cell responses"; and (3) a focused immune response to the encoded antigen.
 (Ex.
-1016 at 152; Ex.
-1002, ¶40.)
+1016 at 152.)